postcss/postcss-reporter/README.md

 By default, the messages are formatted for human legibility and sorted according to the line/column positions attached to the messages.
 But another formatting function can be passed in with an option, and sorting can be turned of with an option.

+*By default, only warnings are logged*.
+If you would like to see more messages, you can change the `filter` function.

 ## Example Output

 ![Example](example.png?raw=true)